 The Country Club is a luxurious country club designed with unparalleled views of the South Carolina Lowcountry region.

-It provides both avid golfers and casual vacationers excellent recreation opportunities.
+It provides both avid golfers and casual vacationers with excellent recreation opportunities.

 Nestled among winding rivers and surrounded by wildlife, including deer and towering oak trees, the semi-private golf course in this area offers an ideal retreat away from daily stress.

-Complete with lush Bermuda grass providing a balance between durability and feel – you can savor Southern hospitality while knocking balls into small holes surrounded by picturesque palm trees.
+Complete with lush Bermuda grass providing a balance between durability and feel – you can savor Southern hospitality while knocking balls into small holes surrounded by picturesque Magnolia trees, azaleas, and dogwoods.

 Kick back and enjoy a mouth-watering dessert at Manor House after your game and simply take in the grandeur of under grand porches overlooking the putting green!